 WVEA is the leader in efforts to improve public education for all students.
 WVEA and its members are working to increase school funding, eliminate the student achievement gap, modify objectionable provisions of ESEA, and increase parental involvement.
 All are examples of WVEA’s programs to help improve the quality of public education in West Virginia.

-Conferences and Networking
+Conferences and Coursework

 WVEA offers members numerous opportunities to get together and network.
 At Association sponsored events, members can connect with other education professionals from throughout the state.
 These conferences also provide members the latest in professional development and teaching strategies.
+In addition, WVEA member are eligible for discounted prices on online graduate courses.
+This new WVEA Member Benefit will be introduced in August 2020.

 The West Virginia Education Association is recognized as the single most effective voice for public education in your county, community and the state.
 WVEA is proud of its success and efforts to better serve public education and public education employees.
 Likewise, the NEA is the strongest voice for public education in the country.